Chapter 3 Modeling the binary Task

 Eqn.
 (3.10) means that the (rounded) value -1.96 is such that the area under the pdf to the left of this value is 0.025.
 Similarly, Eqn.
 (3.11) means that the (rounded) value +1.96 is such that the area under the pdf to the left of this value is 1-0.025 = 0.975.
 In other words, -1.96 captures, to its left, the 2.5th percentile of the unit-normal distribution, and 1.96 captures, to its left, the 97.5th percentile of the unit-normal distribution, Fig. 3.2.
 Since between them they capture 95 percent of the unit-normal pdf, these two values can be used to estimate 95 percent confidence intervals.

-Illustrating that 95 percent of the total area under the unit normal pdf is contained in the range |Z| < 1.96, which can be used to construct a 95 percent confidence interval for an estimate of a suitably normalized statistic.
+Illustrating that 95 percent of the total area under the unit normal pdf is contained in the range |z| < 1.96; this is used to construct a 95 percent confidence interval for an estimate of a suitably normalized statistic.
 The area in each shaded tail is 0.025.

-FIGURE 3.2: Illustrating that 95 percent of the total area under the unit normal pdf is contained in the range |Z| < 1.96, which can be used to construct a 95 percent confidence interval for an estimate of a suitably normalized statistic.
+FIGURE 3.2: Illustrating that 95 percent of the total area under the unit normal pdf is contained in the range |z| < 1.96; this is used to construct a 95 percent confidence interval for an estimate of a suitably normalized statistic.
 The area in each shaded tail is 0.025.

 If one knows that a variable is distributed as a unit-normal random variable, then the observed value minus 1.96 defines the lower limit of its 95 percent confidence interval, and the observed value plus 1.96 defines the upper limit of its 95 percent confidence interval.